rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 or why the operation failed.

 The purpose of these `Result` types is to encode error handling information.
 Values of the `Result` type, like any type, have methods defined on them.
-In this case, `io::Result` has an [`expect` method][expect]<!-- ignore --> that we can call.
+`io::Result` has an [`expect` method][expect]<!-- ignore --> that we can call.
 If this instance of `io::Result` is an `Err` value, `expect` will cause our program to crash and display the message that we passed as an argument to `expect`.
-In this case, if the `read_line` method returns an `Err`, it would likely be the result of an error coming from the underlying operating system.
-If this instance of `io::Result` is an `Ok` value, `expect` will take the return value that `Ok` is holding and return just that value to us so that we can use it.
+If the `read_line` method returns an `Err`, it would likely be the result of an error coming from the underlying operating system.
+If this instance of `io::Result` is an `Ok` value, `expect` will take the return value that `Ok` is holding and return just that value to us so that we could use it.
 In this case, that value is the number of characters the user entered into standard input.

 [expect]: ../std/result/enum.Result.html#method.expect